-2004).
-The smaller the particles of TiO2, the more reactivity, effectivity and toxicity (Oberdorster, 2006).
-Oxidative stress is one of the most important toxicity mechanisms in body tissues as in lung, kidney, testes, brain and spleen (Li et al., 2010; Sang et al., 2012).
-Higher doses of TiO2 nanoparticles (324-2592 mg kg-1 bw) are accumulated in spleen, liver, kidney, lung and testes (Chen et al., 2009).
+Titanium Dioxide (TiO2) is widely used as an additive, in paints, in sunscreens and in cosmetics s as well as in the environmental decontaminant for air, water and the particles of TiO2, the more reactivity, effectivity and toxicity (Oberdorster, 2006).
+Oxidative stress induced serious toxicity in body tissues as in lung, kidney, testes, brain and spleen (Li et al., 2010; Sang et al., 2012).
+Higher doses of TiO2 nanoparticles (324-2592 mg kg-1 bw) are accumulated in various organs as spleen, liver, kidney, lung and testes (Chen et al., 2009).
 Upon exposure to TiO2, pathological lesions occur in the liver, spleen, kidneys, testes and brain (Shi et al., 2013; Jia et al., 2013).
 Consequently disruption in organ function occur and alteration in inflammatory and defensive mechanisms of body.
-Testes are rich in polyunsaturated fatty acids which is a main target of Reactive Oxygen Species (ROS).
-Recent studies have shown that ROS-mediated oxidative stress can cause cellular testes damage (Turner and Lysiak, 2008).
-ROS are scavenged by antioxidant defense systems including reduced glutathione.
+Testes are rich in polyunsaturated fatty acids which are the source of ROS.
+Accumulated data showed that ROS-mediated oxidative stress, alters cellular testes damage (Turner and Lysiak, 2008).
+ROS regulated antioxidant defense systems through regulation of reduced glutathione activity.